kennymc-c/ucr-integration-sonyADCP/README.md

 ### Supported models

-Most Sony home cinema projectors with an Ethernet RJ-45 port that were released since 2016 should support be supported.
+Most Sony home cinema projectors with an Ethernet RJ-45 port that were released since 2016 should be supported.
 Please refer to Sony's user manual for more details.

 For a full list of all supported ADCP commands by your model see [ADCP Supported commands list](#adcp-supported-commands-list).